Welcome to Graduate Business

 This course addresses advanced problems in contemporary marketing.
 Topics may include, but are not limited to, marketing strategy, marketing communications and advertising, product management, consumer behavior, channels of distribution, international marketing, and marketing research.

-LOM 6395 - Seminar in Logistics and Operations Management (3)
+SCMA 6395 - Seminar in Logistics and Operations Management (3)

 Topics of interest in logistics and operations management.
 Topics may include, but are not limited to, quality management, manufacturing and service systems, transportation and logistics, and quantitative management tools.

 This course incorporates a wide range of advance topics in finance including, but not limited to, an evaluation of various financial assets as investment opportunities, trends in capital markets, derivatives, and management of financial and non-financial firms.